 The Casket Arts Community houses three of the newest renovated factory buildings in Minneapolis, plus the Franconia in the City Sculpture Park.
 The three historic structures - the Casket Arts Building, the Carriage House and the Factory - were converted to studios in 2006.
 The structures are stunning - aged brick, century-old wood floors, cast concrete, ancient iron and steel.
 All the buildings have been beautifully restored to maintain their historic character.
 More than 140 artists and art-based businesses inhabit the Casket Arts Community.

 Events/When to go: Most of the artists run full-time working studios, but open their work spaces for First Thursdays every month, as well as for Art-A-Whirl and many other exhibits and showings throughout the year.
-Other events include: Summer Shindig on August 2, 2018; Open Casket on November 2-4, 2018; and Holiday Marketplace on Dec.
-8, 2018.
+Other events include: Summer Shindig in August; Open Casket in November; and Holiday Marketplace in December.